Golden Full Moon Maple

 Lime-green hand-like foliage emerges bright gold and glows throughout the summer on this dazzling small accent tree; vibrant fall colors of gold touched with red; this shapely tree deserves to be in every yard

-Golden Full Moon Maple has attractive lime green foliage which emerges gold in spring.
+Golden Full Moon Maple has attractive lime green deciduous foliage which emerges gold in spring on a tree with a round habit of growth.
 The lobed leaves are highly ornamental and turn outstanding shades of gold and red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Golden Full Moon Maple is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Golden Full Moon Maple is recommended for the following landscape applications;

 Golden Full Moon Maple will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
 It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.

 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 This is a selected variety of a species not originally from North America.